Community Contribution

 Support for Small Sesame Farmers in Paraguay

 In Paraguay, the government is encouraging sesame cultivation as a measure to raise the standard of living in some rural areas.
-ITOCHU, together with Kadoya Sesame Mills Incorporated is supporting the Paraguayan Ministry of Agriculture and livestock and DULSAN ORGANICA S.A. in technical guidance to farmers and providing agricultural tools such as sowing machines and sifters, and seeds.
+ITOCHU, together with Kadoya Sesame Mills Incorporated is supporting the Paraguayan Ministry of Agriculture and livestock and one of the suppliers, DULSAN ORGANICA S.A. in technical guidance to farmers and providing agricultural tools such as sowing machines and sifters, and seeds.

 Drying sesame